-- 3.1.
-The strategy presents comprehensive details of the local and national issues which affect homelessness in Thurrock, as well as an overview of the legislation which outline the duties which the Council has to those in need of assistance. - 3.2.
+3.1.
+The strategy presents comprehensive details of the local and national issues which affect homelessness in Thurrock, as well as an overview of the legislation which outline the duties which the Council has to those in need of assistance.

+- 3.2.
 The document also provides an overview of areas of significant action which has been undertaken by the Council since the implementation of the Homelessness Reduction Act, before detailing the main themes of the strategy which had been identified through stakeholder engagement. - 3.3.
 The strategic themes which have been presented in the strategy are: - Partnership and Collaboration - Health and Wellbeing - Provision and Accessibility - Customer Excellence - 3.4.
 Within each theme section, a number of broad key actions have been presented, including the establishment of a Homelessness Partnership Board for Thurrock.
 It has been a shared aspiration that the action plan will be a document which is jointly owned by partners, ensuring that the best outcomes can be achieved by using the skills, knowledge and expertise of each organisation. - 3.5.
 The Homelessness Partnership Board will therefore be responsible for further development of the action plan for the strategy and for regularly monitoring and updating the document, so that progress is made and that key actions are delivered within defined timeframes. - 3.6.
 To ensure that there is appropriate oversight of the action plan, an annual update will be provided to Housing Overview on Scrutiny Committee.

-3.7.
-Reasons for Recommendation
+4. Reasons for Recommendation

-- 3.8.
+- 4.1.
 As outlined, the Council has a statutory duty to ensure that it carries out regular analysis of homelessness in the borough and publishes a refreshed homelessness strategy at least every five years.
-The current strategy therefore requires a published refresh by November 2020. - 3.9.
-Due to the significant changes since 2015 in welfare reform, homelessness legislation and housing provision in the borough, it is recommended that Housing Overview and Scrutiny Committee review this draft Homelessness Prevention and Rough Sleeping Strategy and provide feedback so that the document can be presented to Cabinet and published ahead of the statutory deadline. - 3.10.
-Consultation (including Overview and Scrutiny, if applicable)
+The current strategy therefore requires a published refresh by November 2020. - 4.2.
+Due to the significant changes since 2015 in welfare reform, homelessness legislation and housing provision in the borough, it is recommended that Housing Overview and Scrutiny Committee review this draft Homelessness Prevention and Rough Sleeping Strategy and provide feedback so that the document can be presented to Cabinet and published ahead of the statutory deadline.

+5. Consultation (including Overview and Scrutiny, if applicable)

-- 3.11.
-As set out in the Homelessness Code of Guidance published by MHCLG, the Council must consult public or local authorities, voluntary organisations and other people considered appropriate before adopting or modifying a homelessness strategy. - 3.12.
-Consultation activity that has taken place so far includes face-to-face sessions with Council staff, with individuals which have used the Council's homelessness services, and with partner agencies.
-Statistical analysis has also been carried out, and presentations to other key Council services, committees and boards have been made to share findings and gather feedback. - 3.13.
-Close work has and will continue to take place with a range of partners and service providers, such as the membership of the Council's Homelessness and Mental Health Forum, including NELFT, St Mungo's, Open Door, SERRIC, Mind, and Changing Pathways, and newer organisations such as the Friends of Essex and London Homeless. - 4.
-Background papers used in preparing the report (including their location on the Council's website or identification whether any are exempt or protected by copyright): - Homelessness Code of Guidance for Local Authorities, MHCLG
+5.1.
+As set out in the Homelessness Code of Guidance published by MHCLG, the Council must consult public or local authorities, voluntary organisations and other people considered appropriate before adopting or modifying a homelessness strategy.

+- 5.2 Consultation activity that has taken place so far includes face-to-face sessions with Council staff, with individuals which have used the Council's homelessness services, and with partner agencies.
+Statistical analysis has also been carried out, and presentations to other key Council services, committees and boards have been made to share findings and gather feedback.
+The Housing Overview and Scrutiny Committee has had an opportunity to provide feedback in both the development phase and on the draft strategy document itself. - 5.3 Close work has and will continue to take place with a range of partners and service providers, such as the membership of the Council's Homelessness and Mental Health Forum, including NELFT, St Mungo's, Open Door, SERRIC, Mind, and Changing Pathways, and newer organisations such as the Friends of Essex and London Homeless. - 6 Background papers used in preparing the report (including their location on the Council's website or identification whether any are exempt or protected by copyright):

+Homelessness Code of Guidance for Local Authorities, MHCLG